facebook/fresco/docs/01-using-controllerbuilder.md

 `SimpleDraweeView` has two methods for specifying an image.
 The easy way is to just call `setImageURI.`

-If you want more control over how the Drawee displays your image, you need to use a [DraweeController](concepts.html).
+If you want more control over how the Drawee displays your image, you can use a [DraweeController](concepts.html).
 This page explains how to build and use one.

 ### Building a DraweeController